 2.2.8 Short List

 The SACA committee supports to interview the applicant.
 The application is subject to further review in the near future.
+Additionally, the Chair may optionally allow Regular Faculty to see “Short List” applications matching a particular label: see under Job Management section: 4.1.1.7 Show Labels to Regular Faculty

 2.2.9 Interview

 The Chair and SACA committee members support interviewing the applicant.
 The candidate is currently in the interview process.
 Files pertaining to candidates with “Interview” status will be made automatically visible to all regular faculty members (copy sent to CS-info).